Zekfad/BitByte/README.md

 ```js
 const myByte = new BitByte(200);
 console.log(new String(myByte)); // [String: '11001000']
 console.log(myByte.toString()); // '11001000'
 ```

 ### Methods

-For those who wants to use function calls.
+For those who want to use function calls.

 #### `getBit(offset)`

-Returns bit from requested offset in range from 0 to 7.
+Returns a bit from requested offset in range from 0 to 7.

 #### `setBit(offset, bit)`

-Sets bit on requested offset in range from 0 to 7.
+Sets a bit on requested offset in range from 0 to 7.

 `bit` must be `Number` (`0` or `1`) or `Boolean`.

 #### `getByte()`

-Returns byte as signed 8-bit integer.
+Returns byte as a signed 8-bit integer.

 #### `getChar()`

-Returns character from byte.
+Returns character from a byte.